 St. Lawrence is committed to ensuring students receive the education they want.
 That’s why they make graduation requirements flexible and allow students to create their own majors if they can’t pick one from among 36 offered.
 The serene campus is located in a small town in far-northern New York State.

-Read more about: St. Lawrence University
+Read more about St. Lawrence University

 4. Allegheny College

-Allegheny’s northwestern Pennsylvania campus is quite large at 562 acres–and just over half of it is nature reserve.
-The liberal arts college is one of a handful of institutions which expects students to choose a minor as well as a major, and students have more than 30 majors and 30 minors from which to make their selections.
+Allegheny’s northwestern Pennsylvania campus is quite large at 562 acres–and just over half of it is a nature reserve.
+The liberal arts college is one of a handful of institutions that expects students to choose a minor as well as a major, and students have more than 30 majors and 30 minors from which to make their selections.

 Read more about Allegheny College